 A large proportion of students move into private rented accommodation after their first year.
-For many students this is their first time renting, The Advice Unit is here to give you guidance on avoiding some of the pitfalls you may encounter.
+For many students this is their first time renting, The Advice Service is here to give you guidance on avoiding some of the pitfalls you may encounter.

 Don’t rush when choosing where to live, you need to feel confident in the property and the landlord.
 Speak to current tenants to find out what it’s really like to live there, foe example how quick the landlord is to respond (if at all) to reports of repair work.
 Remember, if you’re looking too early in the year, the current occupants won’t be able to give you an accurate picture yet.